 Whichever way you have come across a vet to consider, you should always ring them yourself and ask some questions to satisfy yourself that they’ll be able to care for your rabbits.

-Questions you need to ask
+Questions to ask prospective vets

 Do you have a separate waiting area for rabbits?